shaavetha/Smart-Vending-Machine/README.md

 | 🧑‍💻 Week 4        | client.py, server.py | Adds socket-based text (client/server)    |
 | 🗃 SQLite Added    | sqlserver.py, SQL.py | Server reads/writes to vending_machine.db  |
 | 🖱 GUI Added       | gui.py               | GUI-based client using Tkinter               |

+# How to Run

+Required Files:
+- gui.py
+- sqlserver.py
+- SQL.py
+- vending_machine.db

+These 4 files must be in the same folder.

+Setup Instructions:
+- Ensure Python is installed
+- The sqlserver.py file and the gui.py file need to be in the same directory as the SQL.py file as it contains necessary functions used by sqlserver.py
+- Open two separate cmd windows or terminal windows
+- On the first window, navigate to the directory ‘sqlserver.py’ is in
+- Run the prompt:
+             python sqlserver.py
+- On the second window, navigate to where ‘gui.py’ is in
+- Run the prompt:
+       python gui.py

+**sqlserver.py should be run first and then gui.py**

+# Data Handling
+Old versions:
+  Uses inventory.txt and transactions.txt for storage and logging Final version:
+  All inventory and transactions are stored in vending_machine.db (SQLite database) SQL operations are handled by functions in SQL.py

+# Testing Older Versions

+To explore development progress:
+Uncomment the line '#menu' and run CW2_week_6_7.py to see function-based vending logic Run class.py to test class-based design
+Run client.py and server.py in two terminals to try the basic socket model (text-based, no database)

+*These versions use inventory.txt and transactions.txt, not the .db file.*